 - It is used to treat fungal infections.

-- If you have Familial Short QT syndrome.
+- If your child has Familial Short QT syndrome.

 This is not a list of all drugs or health problems that interact with this drug.